Kosmokleaner/RapidPicoC/README.md

 Raspberry Pi Pico 2 C starter project optimized for iteration time (no USB plugin and button pressing).

-The Raspberry Pico 2 has a ARM and a RiscV CPU, you can choose which one to target with compiler settings.

 Key lines for best iteration:
 ```
   ./build.sh